CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## Logging

-`chempropBayes` is setup for logging with [wandb](https://www.wandb.com/).
-When running on a GPU offline, set `os.environ['WANDB_MODE'] = 'dryrun'`.
+chempropBayes is setup for logging with [wandb](https://www.wandb.com/).
+When running on an offline GPU, set `os.environ['WANDB_MODE'] = 'dryrun'`.
 For most methods, the code logs negative log likelihood, validation accuracy and learning rate.

 ## Results